raniamarhoni/GuessTheFlagGame/README.md

 5.Bootstrap

 ## Testing
 I have used console.log to check the right outcomes come out.
-I have left testing after each function to make sure all the testing stays correct while building the rest of the game.
+I have left testing after each function where possible to make sure all the testing stays correct while building the rest of the game.

 While making another function to get the options the user can click, I realised it had an error as it was trying to access an array from another to make it easier I combined the 2 functions together as there was not a need to separate it.